December 6, 2022

 What's the FAFSA and when is it due?

-To be eligible for financial aid, you’ll need to file your FAFSA.
-Find out when it’s due, how to submit the application, and what to do if you miss the deadline.
+Find out when the FAFSA is due, how to submit the application, and what to do if you miss the deadline.

 The latest data shows that the average cost of attending a 4-year public university in the US is about $25,864 per year.
 That’s over $100,000 to get an undergraduate degree!
 And unfortunately, that’s more than most families can afford.